DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 - **Efficiency**: The implementation uses O(1) lookups by token type, avoiding expensive iterations.
 - **Scalability**: The system can handle a large number of token types without performance degradation for regular users.
+- **Fee Storage**: Fees are stored by token type in a Bag data structure
+- **Access Pattern**: Direct access by token type when withdrawing fees
-- **Admin Operations**: Only the admin (when withdrawing fees) might experience slightly higher gas costs as the number of token types grows significantly.
+- **Admin Operations**: Only the admin (when withdrawing fees) might experience slightly higher gas costs as the number of token types grows significantly

 ### Future Optimizations